Course Information for Students

 In the supervised modules, you will work under individual supervision from your Project Supervisor.
 You will first write a literature review of the background to your research project, then do a 4-months laboratory Research Project.
 The projects that we offer cover a very wide range of subject areas.
 We will try, as much as possible, to allocate you a project in an area of your choice.

-The course is supported electronically by the software package MOLE, which is accessed via the University website.
-Module timetables, lecture handouts, announcements by staff or other events will be available on MOLE throughout the course.
-You will also use MOLE to submit electronic copies of your coursework and access your marks via the MOLE grade book.
+The course is supported electronically by the software package Blackboard, which is accessed via the University website.
+Module timetables, lecture handouts, announcements by staff or other events will be available on Blackboard throughout the course.
+You will also use Blackboard to submit electronic copies of your coursework and access your marks via the grade centre.

 Criteria for the award of credit units and degree